Funding By Nife_Writes, Founder & Team Lead, NSBC ·Published July 1, 2026 ·12 min read ·Last updated 2026-07-01

 How much does a business plan cost in Nigeria in 2026?

 It depends entirely on who writes it and why you need it.
 A DIY template costs roughly 5,000 to 25,000 Naira.
 A professionally written plan for a small or medium business typically runs 50,000 to 250,000 Naira.
 A full consultant-led plan with deep financial modelling and primary market research usually costs 300,000 to 1,500,000 Naira or more, especially for investor or immigration submissions.
-Northern Star Business Consult writes tailored plans starting from 9,700 Naira, which is why founders on a budget start with us.
+Northern Star Business Consult builds premium, done-for-you plans from 150,000 Naira, written by senior consultants and structured to be bank and investor ready.

 Why is there such a wide price range for business plans in Nigeria?